-- 1. in the case of a scheduled DNR SD, the sum of firm schedules to Network Load. - 2. in the case of Behind the Meter Resources, the metered output of the resource.

-NT Rate = \$1.771 per kilowatt per month

-- Tx Distance = The contractually specified distance measured in circuit miles between the DNR SD Point of Receipt (POR) and the Customer's nearest POD(s) within 75 circuit miles of the DNR SD. - 1.
-BPA shall use the peak load for the prior calendar year for the POD nearest to the DNR SD to calculate how much of the DNR SD's designated capacity is allocated to that POD.
+- 1. in the case of a scheduled DNR SD, the sum of firm schedules to Network Load. - 2. in the case of Behind the Meter Resources, the metered output of the resource. - NT Rate = \$2.080 per kilowatt per month - Tx Distance = The contractually specified distance measured in circuit miles between the DNR SD Point of Receipt (POR) and the Customer's nearest POD(s) within 75 circuit miles of the DNR SD. - BPA shall use the peak load for the prior calendar year for the POD nearest to the DNR SD to calculate how much of the DNR SD's designated capacity is allocated to that POD.
 If the peak load for the prior calendar year of the closest POD is less than the DNR SD's designated capacity, then BPA shall use the next nearest POD that is within 75 circuit miles of the DNR SD, continuing until the DNR SD's designated capacity is fully allocated to the qualifying PODs, subject to section 2 below.
+The

-The Tx Distance shall be the sum of the distance from the DNR SD to each of the PODs, weighted by the DNR SD designated capacity allocated to each POD. - 2.
-The amount of designated capacity from all DNR SD allocated to any POD may not exceed the POD's peak load. - 3.
-For a DNR SD directly connected to the customer's system (including Behind the Meter Resources) or a DNR SD that does not use BPA's network facilities, the Tx Distance shall be zero.
+Tx Distance shall be the sum of the distance from the DNR SD to each of the PODs, weighted by the DNR SD designated capacity allocated to each POD.2.
+The amount of designated capacity from all DNR SD allocated to any POD may not exceed the POD's peak load.
+3. For a DNR SD directly connected to the customer's system (including Behind the Meter Resources) or a DNR SD that does not use BPA's network facilities, the Tx Distance shall be zero.
+Qualifying Capacity = The sum of all DNR SD designated capacity allocated to the Customer's POD(s).
+For a DNR SD directly connected to the customer's system (including Behind the Meter Resources) or a DNR SD that does not use BPA's network facilities, the Qualifying Capacity shall be the total DNR SD designated capacity.
+Behind the Meter Resource = A resource that is used solely to serve the NT Customer's Network Load and is internal to the NT Customer's system.